amdeflow/libnbtpp2/README.md

 ## Compiler compatability
 Compilation has been tested on GCC and Clang.
 Support for other compilers is not guaranteed (though merge requests are welcome).
-At the time of writing nbtpp2 compiles on MSVC (I recommend vcpkg for package managament (Boost, zlib)) but the tests do not.
+At the time of writing nbtpp2 compiles on MSVC (I used vcpkg for compiling with zlib) but the tests do not.
 Perhaps you could make them compile with some less aggressive compiler flags.

 [Documentation](https://rutgerbrf.gitlab.io/libnbtpp2)